powerhousepro69/videoinfox/readme.md

 ### 100% Linux Shell Script.
 Videoinfox is one file under one megabyte.

 Find local Video Files fast, immediately play and get info on.
-Download Videos effortlessly and auto play.
+Download Videos effortlessly and autoplay.
-Add URL's to unlimited User Set Lists on the fly without leaving your gui or starting up Videoinfox.
+Add URL's to unlimited User Set Lists on the fly without leaving the gui.
 Download all your video url lists with Videoinfox's Yt-dlp integration including a Download Queue.
 Watch videos with (default) ffplay, mpv or any video player.
 <br />